 Operators that carry a UK Gambling Commission licence are trusted and reputable and do not try to catch out players with scams or misleading adverts.

-Bojoko: How does the New Gaming Act provide added protection for players in MGA licensed casinos?
+Bojoko: How does the New Gaming Act provide added protection for players in MGA-licensed casinos?

-Heathcliff Farrugia (HF): For us, the new law was an opportunity to strengthen what we had in terms of player protection, but we also came up with new ideas.
+Spokesperson (SP): For us, the new law was an opportunity to strengthen what we had in terms of player protection, but we also came up with new ideas.

 When it comes to player protection, one of the most important measures we strengthened was the protection of players' funds.
 In the new law, player funds are considered as a separate patrimony.
 So, if there is a company in distress or going bust and there's a liquidation going on, the players' funds remain protected from any claim by the creditors of the licensee.
 We believe that in terms of players' funds, this is the maximum protection we could provide.